 What else are your goth teens going to want for their birthdays?

-4. Can the Arctic Ocean touch Team Light at Antarctica?
+4. Can the Arctic Ocean touch Team Twist at the borders of Antarctica?

 No.